The Elms Holiday Home

 Valley of the Rocks, on the dramatic North Devon and Exmoor coastline.

-Valley of the Rocks.
+Valley of the Rocks, jagged rock formations.

 Valley of Rocks.
 Gaze across the Bristol Channel.